Laura Kerslake

 One of the best ways to take in all the sights of beautiful Mid Wales is to take a ride on the Welshpool and Llanfair Light Railway.
 Starting your journey at either Llanfair Caereinion or Welshpool Raven Square Stations, you can experience a 16-mile round trip through the rolling Welsh borders countryside.
 Pulled by a historical steam or diesel locomotive engine, visitors young and old will love admiring the view and spotting wildlife, especially from one of the open balcony carriages.

 This Easter, families will also be able to spot the hidden Easter trail items throughout your journey.
-But the fun doesn’t stop there, at Llanfair Station there will be fun and games, including a magic show and a mini easter egg hunt.
-And once you reach Welshpool Raven Square you’ll be greeted by the Easter Bunny and children will be gifted an Easter egg.
+But the fun doesn’t stop there, at Llanfair Station there will be fun and games, including a magic show and party games.
+And you’ll also meet the Easter Bunny and children will be gifted an Easter egg.

 The Silver Mountain Experience – Mr Balcombe’s Chocolate Challenge